|Contact:||07881 623 081|

 How do you ‘do’ counselling?

-There are many different ways to ‘do counselling’, and I always try to work in a way that is most comfortable for you as the client.
+There are many different ways to ‘do counselling’, and I will try to work in a way that is most comfortable for you as the client.
 My training is in integrative counselling; this enables me to draw on several theoretical ideas and methods of working in order to find the ‘best fit’ for you as the client.
 I see my role as a collaborative one – working alongside you, with both of us figuring out how to fit the pieces of life’s jigsaw back together.
 Here are some of the things we can do in counselling sessions:

 - use stones or other objects to represent the people or events in your life